 By the middle ages, women’s magic was designated as witchcraft and punishable by burning.
 No longer could they paint or carve magical symbols on their hearths, pots and dishes.
 No more weaving corn dollies for fertility, or offering honey mead, milk, or eggs to fruit trees in wassailing rituals – or else!
 In her book Caliban and the Witch Federici asks us to consider why this war was waged against magic and women?
 “Just what is supposed to be eliminated when these women are condemned to the stake?”

 The persecution of women’s ‘old ways’ as witchcraft not only contributed to the desacralization of nature (paving the way for its transformation into a “resource”) but as Federici argues, it set the stage for “the “housewifization of women”.
 Now reduced to second-class status they were confined to the unpaid labour of raising children, caring for the elderly and sick, and maintaining the home.
 This process was repeated with the colonisation of indigenous peoples whose land was appropriated as they too became second class citizens.

-Reclaiming magic is about recognising who those witches actually were – women who lived outside the bounds of societal constructs of being good wives and obedient daughters.
+Reclaiming magic is about recognising who those “witches” actually were – yes, some were healers, herbalists and midwives, but many were just everyday women who stubbornly clung to the old ways.
+They observed the old nature holidays, left food offerings for their goddesses (personifications of the earth), created magical crafts and baked sacred foods.
 They were women, who Alex Knight writes in “Who Were the Witches? – Patriarchal Terror and the Creation of Capitalism “represented a whole world that Europe’s new masters were anxious to destroy: a world with strong female leadership, a world rooted in local communities and knowledge, a world alive with magical possibilities…”